 Just look at online gaming.
 Initially they were all about machines replacing real-life games.
-Today, with the help of live streaming players can use their computers and even mobile devices to play any sort of games – even online live casino games, They revolutionised the industry, by offering a combination of the real-life experience with the comfort of online gaming.
+Today, with the help of live streaming players can use their computers and even mobile devices to play any sort of game.
+They revolutionised the industry, by offering a combination of the real-life experience with the comfort of online gaming.

 When the first e-commerce businesses started, people were aghast.
 How could you buy goods and services over the internet?
 Surely it was not possible.
-But giants such as Amazon and eBay proved everyone wrong.
+But leading e-commerce websites like Amazon and eBay proved everyone wrong.